Index 2024

 Safety

-The risk of physical attacks against journalists in Sweden is low, although some media outlets have received bomb threats and reporters have suffered physical attacks hampering their work.
-Several journalists have recently been arbitrarily arrested while covering climate-related protests.
-Exiled journalists in Sweden face threats from the regimes of their home countries.
-Swedish journalist Dawit Isaak has been jailed in Eritrea for more than 20 years, while publisher Gui Minhai has been behind bars in China for more than seven years.
+The risk of threats and physical attacks against journalists is low, although journalists with immigrant backgrounds, columnists and women are more exposed.
+Journalists exiled in Sweden, for their part, face threats from the regimes of their home countries and by certain Swedish political groups, Swedish journalist Dawit Isaak has been jailed in Eritrea since 2001 while publisher Gui Minhai has been behind bars in China since 2015.

 Abuses in real time in Sweden